audreybrooke/Projects-2017/hw8/README.md

 		insert and worse than a bloom filter if there were so few inserts that it took less time than the constant to determine and check all the hash values.
 In the average case, a binary search tree will have O(log n) hieght and thus O(log n) insert and query runtime.
-		In this case the results are similar to a sorted lsit
+		In this case the results are similar to a sorted lsit which also runs in O(log n) and is dependent on the number of inputs.

 	- Binary search tree with AVL balancing
+		An AVL tree runs in O(log n) so an AVL worst case would have the same results as an average case BST.